stoermelder/vcvrack-packone/docs/CVPam.md

 - Scrolling Rack's current view by mouse is interrupted by CV-PAM's list widget while hovered.
 As this behavior can be annoying all scrolling events are ignored if _Lock mapping slots_ is enabled (since v1.7.0).

-CV-PAM was added in v1.0 of PackOne.
+CV-PAM was introduced in v1.0 of PackOne.